Garlic mustard as an invasive species: Chemical release

+Herbivory

-The insects and fungi that feed on it in its native habitat are not present in North America, increasing its seed productivity and allowing it to out-compete native plants.
-It is also toxic to some native insects, such as North American butterflies in the genus Pieris such as Pieris virginiensis and Pieris oleracea.
+In its invaded range, garlic mustard has undergone natural enemy release, wherein the insects and fungi which feed on the plant in its native habitat are not present in North America.
+The absence of these natural enemies increases the plant's seed productivity, helping it to out-compete native plants.
+One weevil, Mordellina ancilla has been observed feeding on garlic mustard but only once senescent, not affecting its reproductive output.
+Additionally, it is also toxic to some native insects, such as the caterpillars of North American butterflies in the genus Pieris such as Pieris virginiensis and Pieris oleracea, the former being an endangered species.

+Interaction with deer

-Garlic mustard produces allelochemicals, mainly in the form of the compounds allyl isothiocyanate and benzyl isothiocyanate, which suppress mycorrhizal fungi that most plants, including native forest trees, require for optimum growth.
-However, allelochemicals produced by garlic mustard do not affect mycorrhizal fungi from garlic mustard's native range, indicating that this "novel weapon" in the invaded range explains garlic mustard's success in North America.
-Additionally, because white-tailed deer rarely feed on garlic mustard, large deer populations may help to increase its population densities by consuming competing native plants.
+Generalist herbivores such as white-tailed deer have been observed avoiding grazing on garlic mustard.
+Because white-tailed deer rarely feed on garlic mustard, large deer populations may help to increase its population densities by consuming competing native plants.

+The presence of deer has an interactive effect with garlic mustard presence in reducing populations of native plants.
 Trampling by browsing deer encourages additional seed growth by disturbing the soil.
 Seeds contained in the soil can germinate up to five years after being produced (and possibly more).
 The persistence of the seed bank and suppression of mycorrhizal fungi both complicate restoration of invaded areas because long-term removal is required to deplete the seed bank and allow recovery of mycorrhizae.